How to recognise sexual abuse in autistic children and teenagers

 It can also take autistic children and teenagers a long time to understand the meaning of something that has happened to them.
 For example, a young child whose older cousin asked for a sexy kiss on the lips only later learns what a sexy kiss is and feels distressed at this later time.

-But if your child doesn’t or can’t tell that you that something has happened, you might notice signs, including physical signs and changes in autistic children’s and teenagers’ emotions or behaviour.
+But if children don’t or can’t tell that you that something has happened, there might be signs, including physical signs and changes in their emotions or behaviour.

 All children have the right to grow up safe from abuse.
-Safeguarding children from sexual abuse is part of creating safe environments that help children grow and thrive.
+Safeguarding children against sexual abuse is part of creating safe environments that help children grow and thrive.

 Signs of sexual abuse in autistic children 0-11 years